Danné L. Johnson

 J.D., George Washington University

-From 1994 to 2000, Johnson worked for the U.S. Securities and Exchange Commission in the Division of Enforcement in New York City, serving as a staff attorney, senior counsel, and finally as a branch chief.
-In the latter role, she trained, supervised, and guided attorneys who were investigating violations of federal securities laws.
+Prior to launching an active and fulfilling life in Oklahoma City, Johnson practiced law with MetLife from 2000-2003 where she worked to register and develop mutual funds and variable annuity policies, and from 1994 to 2000, Johnson worked for the U.S. Securities and Exchange Commission in the Division of Enforcement in New York City, serving as a staff attorney, senior counsel and finally, as a branch chief.
+In the latter role, she trained, supervised and guided attorneys who were investigating violations of federal securities laws.